backplane/conex/yq/README.md

 > yq uses `jq` like syntax but works with yaml files as well as json

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/yq).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/yq).

 ## Usage